Emanuel County, Georgia; Site preparation in Swainsboro, GA

 Site preparation is the right time to initiate septic system permitting and well drilling permits, since both require site access and certain conditions that must be evaluated before grading changes the property's topography.
 The Emanuel County Health Department's septic permit process requires a percolation test on undisturbed soil — this test must be completed before final grading.
 Well drilling permits from the Georgia Environmental Protection Division require site location planning that is best done during the site prep phase, when the relationship between the building footprint, septic field, and well location can be properly evaluated.

-Benefits of Professional Site Preparation
+Benefits of Professional Site Preparation in Swainsboro

 EPD-Compliant Erosion Controls